Crunch time ahead as PM hits the politics end of her Australia visit

 ANALYSIS:

-Prime Minister Jacinda Ardern's charm offensive continues in Sydney today as she delivers a foreign policy speech ahead of a transtasman political summit tomorrow.
+Prime Minister Jacinda Ardern's charm offensive continues in Sydney today as she delivers a foreign policy speech ahead of a trans-Tasman political summit tomorrow.

 Well into her second week of travel outside of New Zealand, Ardern has spent the past few days helping businesses strengthen their relationships with existing and prospective clients and partners in Australia.